Kirp/Kirp/README.md

 - 👋 Hi, I’m @Kirp
 - 👀 I’m interested in gaming, game development and coding cool things
-- 🌱 Im currently torn between Unity and Godot
+- 🌱 Godot it is then
 - 📫 Mastodon: @Kirp@peoplemaking.games

 <!---